Ricette di Sicilia

 - 6

-Stir in the lobster meat and cooking juices, mixing well, and let the flavours meld for 10 minutes.
+Stir in the lobster meat and its cooking juices, mixing well and letting the sauce simmer for 10 minutes.

 - 7